 |S2||AMST3601 (Compulsory)||Senior American Studies elective unit||Senior unit||Senior unit|

-The fourth year Honours program consists of an American Studies seminar, one other seminar chosen in consultation with the American Studies coordinator, from the American-focused fourth year seminars taught in English, Film Studies, Government and International Relations, and History, and an 18-20,000 word interdisciplinary thesis.
+The fourth-year honours program consists of a compulsory American Studies seminar, one other seminar chosen in consultation with the American Studies coordinator and an 18,000-20,000 word interdisciplinary thesis.

 United States Studies Centre